NYCPlanning/deprecated-labs-zap-api/README.md

 This api includes a worker process (see `./Procfile`) that connects to the database and refreshes the materialized view `normalized_projects` every 30 minutes.
 It will send slack messages to the #labs-bots channel to notify us of its status

+The worker process will not run automatically.
+It must be scaled using `dokku ps:scale {appname } worker=1`.

 ## Contact us